MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-overview.md

 ---

 # Data collection rules (DCRs) in Azure Monitor
 Data collection rules (DCRs) are part of an [ETL](/azure/architecture/data-guide/relational-data/etl)-like data collection process that improves on legacy data collection methods for Azure Monitor.
-This process uses a common data ingestion pipeline for all data sources and a standard method of configuration that's more manageable and scalable than previous methods.
+This process uses a common data ingestion pipeline for all data sources and a standard method of configuration that's more manageable and scalable than previous collection methods.

 Specific advantages of DCR-based data collection include the following:

 - Consistent method for configuration of different data sources.
 - Ability to apply a transformation to filter or modify incoming data before it's stored.